microsoft/PartnerResources/_docs/Skilling/D365 Marketing Academy/Subpages/Triggers.md

 Triggers control the flow of trigger-based journeys.
 They represent customer actions such as a whitepaper download, a form submitted, or a Wi-Fi sign-up.
 Triggers can also represent significant business events, such as a purchase that has shipped or completion of an enrollment process.

-Real-time marketing offers three types of triggers in the triggers catalog: custom triggers, interaction triggers, and business triggers.
+There are types of triggers in the triggers catalog: custom triggers, interaction triggers, and business triggers.

  {% include series.md
     includetags="d365 marketing academy|academy content|triggers" includemethod="all"